 The situations are avoided, or they may be endured but with substantial anxiety.
-About 30 to 50% of people with agoraphobia also have panic disorder (see Panic Attacks and Panic Disorder).
+About 30 to 50% of people with agoraphobia also have panic disorder.

-Agoraphobia without panic disorder affects about 2% of women and 1% of men during any 12-mo period.
+Agoraphobia without panic disorder affects about 2% of women and 1% of men during any 12-month period.
 Peak age at onset is the early 20s; first appearance after age 40 is unusual.

 Common examples of situations or places that create fear and anxiety include standing in line at a bank or at a supermarket checkout, sitting in the middle of a long row in a theater or classroom, and using public transportation, such as a bus or an airplane.
 Some people develop agoraphobia after a panic attack in a typical agoraphobic situation.
 Others simply feel uncomfortable in such a situation and may never or only later have panic attacks there.
 Agoraphobia often interferes with function and, if severe enough, can cause people to become housebound.